Alexander Mosaic: Subject

-On the left side of the picture, Alexander of Macedonia is seen without a helmet, in a profile view facing right.
+On the left side of the mosaic, Alexander of Macedonia is seen without a helmet, in a profile view facing right.
 He is posed in action with his lance in his right arm.
 An enemy cavalryman grips its shaft below its sharp head as his mount tumbles to the ground.
-Alexander wears a linen breastplate, or linothorax, with the head of Medusa, the traditional emblem of Athena, and he rides his horse Bucephalus.
+Alexander wears a linen breastplate, or linothorax, with the head of the Gorgon Medusa, the traditional emblem of Athena, and he rides his horse Bucephalus.
 He is shown with a lot of curly soft-textured hair.
 Alexander's gaze is trained on Darius.

 Darius III is reaching out to the dying soldier, while another soldier tries to get the king's chariot out of the battle scene.
-At this precise moment, Darius is making the order, because the Persian spears are still pointed in the direction of the Greeks, and the king is riding in a chariot being wheeled around.
+At this precise moment, Darius is making the order, because the Persian spears are still pointed in the direction of the Macedonians, and the king is riding in a chariot being wheeled around.
 Darius and his charioteer take up a large portion of the right half of the mosaic.
 There are various precarious elements surrounding him.
 In the background Darius' charioteer whips the horses to flee from the battle scene.
 There is visible fear and anxiety in the Persian king's face, seen especially in his furrowed brows and deep frown.
-Darius is positioned holding a bow in his left hand while his right arm is outstretched towards Alexander.
-Darius' brother Oxyathres is also portrayed, sacrificing himself to save the King directly in front of the King's chariot, holding the reins to his horse.
+Darius is positioned holding a bow in his left hand while his right arm is outstretched toward Alexander.
+Darius' brother Oxyathres is also portrayed, sacrificing himself to save the king directly in front of the king's chariot, holding the reins to his horse.
 The horse is a large figure that draws much attention because of its backward facing positioning.
 The horse's hindquarters are facing the audience with a raised tail.